trashfeed/save-as-heading/README.md

   - save a file name of extension.
   - default `.md`.
 - `Filename type`
+  - Firstline
+    - the first line is used in the filename.
+  - Headline
-  - use filename at first line or heading line (e.g. #) of markdown.
+    - the heading line (e.g. #) of markdown is used in the filename.
+  - Metadata
+    - the Markdown Metadata is used in filename.
+Refer to this setting is `Key in Metadata`.
+  - default `Firstline`.
+- `Filename key in Metadata`
+  - set any character enclosed by the percent(`%`) is the key for the filename(e.g. `%date%`,`%date%-%title%`).
-  - default `first line`.
+  - default `%date%`.
 - `Show save success notification`
   - show/hide notification when saved file.
 - `Replace from` / `Replace to`